Rockbox: Architecture

 Rockbox uses a simple kernel, with a flat memory model and single process, letting it run on platforms without a memory management unit.
 Thin threads run cooperatively, returning control to a scheduler that prioritizes the audio thread; the only form of preemption is through interrupts.
 The operating system and plug-ins are written in C, with assembly used for code that is device- and platform-specific, and performance sensitive.
-The simple and lightweight architecture allows Rockbox to run on a variety of targets, with memory ranging from 1 to 64 MB, and CPU speeds ranging 12 to 532 MHz.
+The simple and lightweight architecture allows Rockbox to run on a variety of targets.
 Rockbox also provides support for multicore and asymmetric multiprocessor systems based on ARM, ColdFire, MIPS and SH.
-Several codecs can be parallelized across 2 CPU cores for increased power efficiency, and the HWCODEC interface allows for dedicated audio decoder DSPs.
+Several codecs can be parallelized across 2 CPU cores for increased power efficiency, and the now-removed HWCODEC interface allowed for dedicated audio decoder DSPs.